Ad Inspector

 Transactions

-View an ad job's transactions by clicking on an ad job from the Ad Server Debug Query Results page.
+View an ad job's transactions by selecting an ad job from the Ad Inspector Query Results page.
 The following information is reported for each transaction:

 |---|---|